-Make sure you also climb Gunung Kajang, which, at 1038 meters high, is quite an awesome challenge.
+Make sure you also climb Gunung Kajang, which, at over 1000 meters high, is quite an awesome challenge.
 But worry not, Tioman's' experienced guides always make sure that the pace is nice and suitable for everyone to keep up and enjoy the trek.
 Because that's what it's all about, the joy of being immersed by the tranquillity of all that nature has to offer, and of being one with your fellow trekkies in this evolutionary treasure of a jungle.

 Apart from its diverse marine life, Tioman's inland rainforest area, encompassing